 Alternative 1 (No Action).
-The 2017 commercial and recreational annual catch limits for red snapper are zero.
+The commercial and recreational annual catch limits for red snapper are zero.
 The process and formula established in Amendment 28 to the Fishery Management Plan of the Snapper Grouper Fishery of the South Atlantic Region (Amendment 28) specifies current fishing year annual catch limits if the National Marine Fisheries Service determines that the previous year's estimated red snapper landings and dead discards are less than the acceptable biological catch.

 Alternative 2.
-Temporarily allow limited harvest of red snapper in 2017 and specify a total annual catch limit equal to 23,623 fish.
+Remove the process and equation used to determine the red snapper annual catch limit as specified in Snapper Grouper Amendment 28.
+Specify a total annual catch limit equal to 23,623 fish.
 Commercial annual catch limit equals 69,360 pounds (whole weight) and recreational annual catch limit equals 16,480 fish.

 Alternative 3.
-Temporarily allow limited harvest of red snapper in 2017 and specify a total annual catch limit equal to 44,411 fish.
+Remove the process and equation used to determine the red snapper annual catch limit as specified in Snapper Grouper Amendment 28.
+Specify a total annual catch limit equal to 44,411 fish.
 Commercial annual catch limit equals 130,396 pounds (whole weight) and recreational annual catch limit equals 30,982 fish.

-Preferred Alternative 4.
-Temporarily allow limited harvest of red snapper in 2017 and specify a total annual catch limit equal to 42,510 fish.
+Alternative 4.
+Remove the process and equation used to determine the red snapper annual catch limit as specified in Snapper Grouper Amendment 28.
+Specify a total annual catch limit equal to 42,510 fish.
 Commercial annual catch limit equals 124,815 pounds (whole weight) and recreational annual catch limit equals 29,656 fish.

 Alternative 5.
-Temporarily allow limited harvest of red snapper in 2017 and specify a total annual catch limit equal to 79,919 fish.
+Remove the process and equation used to determine the red snapper annual catch limit as specified in Snapper Grouper Amendment 28.
+Specify a total annual catch limit equal to 79,919 fish.
 Commercial annual catch limit equals 234,652 pounds (whole weight) and recreational annual catch limit equals 55,753 fish.

-Note: In Alternatives 2 through 5, the sector annual catch limits (ACL) were calculated using the South Atlantic Fishery Management Council's (Council) established allocation from the Comprehensive ACL Amendment to the Fishery Management Plan of the Snapper Grouper Fishery of the South Atlantic Region (Comprehensive ACL Amendment, SAFMC 2011b).
-The sector allocations for red snapper are 28.07% commercial and 71.93% recreational.
+Note: In Alternatives 2 through 5, the sector annual catch limits were calculated using the South Atlantic Fishery Management Council's (Council) established allocation from the Comprehensive Annual Catch Limit (ACL) Amendment to the Fishery Management Plan of the Snapper Grouper Fishery of the South Atlantic Region (Comprehensive ACL Amendment, SAFMC 2011b).
+The sector allocations are 28.07% commercial and 71.93% recreational.

-The National Marine Fisheries Service (NMFS) would announce the pre-determined commercial and recreational fishing year start dates.
+NMFS would announce the pre-determined commercial and recreational fishing year start dates.
 The commercial red snapper season would close when the commercial sector ACL is met or projected to be met.
 The end of the recreational red snapper season would be projected and announced before the start of the recreational season.
 The NMFS Southeast Regional Administrator has the authority to delay the opening of red snapper fishing seasons in the event of a tropical storm or hurricane affecting the Council's area of authority.